 Author of Materials

-The Emotional Warfare® Essay Collection gives the highly motivated individual, advanced psychologist, philosopher, academic or refined scholarly researcher technical background and philosophical grounding helpful for approaching One Divide's Emotional Warfare educational platform and book series, which provide an analytic and practical philosophy for human unity and the reduction of conflict.
-Moreover, this venue provides an expansion of the platform in a manner that gives additional philosophical/academic defense of the material and explores its connection to theories that readers with an advanced background in philosophy or psychology will be familiar with.
+The Emotional Warfare® Essay Collection gives the highly motivated individual, advanced psychologist, philosopher, academic or scholarly researcher technical background and philosophical grounding helpful for approaching One Divide's Emotional Warfare educational platform and book series, which provide an analytic and practical philosophy for human unity and the reduction of conflict.
+It also expands on the platform in a manner that gives additional philosophical/academic defense of the material and explores its connection to theories that readers with an advanced background in philosophy or psychology will be familiar with.